 “What “economic development” means to you will depend on the community you live in.
 Each community has its own opportunities, challenges, and priorities.”
 British Columbia Economic Development.

-Our program targets activities and programs that will build local wealth, diversify the economy, create, and retain jobs, and build the local tax base.
-Here in the City of Melville our economic development program is centered around 5 Community Sustainability Pillars: Economy, Built Environment, Natural Environment, Social / Culture and Governance.
+Our program targets activities and programs that will build local wealth, diversify the economy, create, retain jobs, and build the local tax base.
+Here in the City of Melville, our economic development program is centered around 5 Community Sustainability Pillars: Economy, Built Environment, Natural Environment, Social / Culture, and Governance.

 Community Sustainability Pillars